Mrt134/Experimental/1.0luminadocumentation/luminautl.rst

 By default, a "Files or Directories" search is limited to the user's home directory, as indicated by the "Search: ~" at the bottom of the screen.
-The "Smart: Off" indicates that every subdirectory is included in the search; in other words, there are no excluded directories.
-To add additional search directories or to exclude subdirectories, click the wrench icon to see the screen shown in :numref:`Figure %s: Configuring the Search Directories <lumina14a>`.
+The "Smart: Off" indicates every subdirectory is included in the search, with no exlusions.
+Once subdirectories have been added to the exclusion list, "Smart:" will switch to "On", and the excluded subdirectories will be shown on the "Search:" section of the menu.
+To add additional search directories or to exclude subdirectories, click the wrench icon to see the screen shown in :numref:`Figure %s: Search Configuration <lumina14a>`.

 .. _lumina14a: